MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Containers vs. virtual machines

-In contrast to containers, virtual machines (VMs) run a complete operating system–including its own kernel–as shown in this diagram.
+In contrast to a container, a virtual machine (VMs) runs a complete operating system–including its own kernel–as shown in this diagram.

 ![Architectural diagram showing how VMs run a complete operating system beside the host operating system](media/virtual-machine-diagram.svg)